 Day 5: Train employees on new standard work procedures.
 Communicate the changes to the organization.
-Recognize and reward team members who contributed to success.
+Recognize and reward team members who contributed to the success.

 Metrics of success: how to measure improvement

 Measuring the impact of your Kaizen event is crucial to the success of future Kaizen efforts.
 In order to accurately measure improvements resulting from your Kaizen event, it’s important to make sure you have complete and accurate data about your operations–before, during, and after your Kaizen event.
 Digitizing your operations using manufacturing software such as Tulip is a good way to gain visibility into your operations.
-Tulip collects data from from your shop-floor employees, machines, and tools as they perform their tasks, so you can get an accurate view of production and quality metrics such as production rate, defect and scrap rate as well as defect causes, and process timing such as process and step cycle times.
-With this data in hand, you can conduct analyses into the effects of your continuous improvement efforts over time by using Tulip’s real time analytics tools
+Tulip collects data from your shop-floor employees, machines, and tools as they perform their tasks, so you can get an accurate view of production and quality metrics such as production rate, defect and scrap rate as well as defect causes, and process timing such as process and step cycle times.
+With this data in hand, you can conduct analyses into the effects of your continuous improvement efforts over time by using Tulip’s real-time analytics tools.

 Beyond the Kaizen event